Are we looking at the next big move in Range Resources Corporation (RRC)?

 Range Resources Corporation (RRC) Insider Activity

-Range Resources Corporation disclosed in a document filed with the SEC on Aug 02 that Spiller Reginal (Director) sold a total of 1,600 shares of the company’s common stock.
-The trade occurred on Aug 02 and was made at $31.44 per share for $50306.0.
-Following the transaction, the insider now directly holds 10685.0 shares of the RRC stock.
+Range Resources Corporation disclosed in a document filed with the SEC on May 15 that Degner Dennis (Chief Executive Officer & Pres) sold a total of 99,000 shares of the company’s common stock.
+The trade occurred on May 15 and was made at $27.39 per share for $2.71 million.
+Following the transaction, the insider now directly holds 0.4 million shares of the RRC stock.

-Still, SEC filings show that on May 27, Ginn Dori (SVP, Principal Accting Officer) disposed off 10,000 shares at an average price of $36.17 for $0.36 million.
-The insider now directly holds 332,033 shares of Range Resources Corporation (RRC).
+Still, SEC filings show that on May 15, McDowell Erin W (SVP & General Counsel) disposed off 36,419 shares at an average price of $27.39 for $1.0 million.
+The insider now directly holds 98,899 shares of Range Resources Corporation (RRC).

 Range Resources Corporation (RRC): Who are the competitors?